fidecastro/followfox-ai-fetcher-bot/README.md

 To run:
 1- launch automatic1111 like this:  python launch.py --api

-2- in another terminal: export DISCORD_BOT_TOKEN='INSERT YOUR TOKEN HERE'
+2- in another terminal: export DISCORD_BOT_TOKEN='INSERT YOUR TOKEN HERE' (note that the name of the variable may change between bots; check it in the first line of the python code first)

 3- inside the last terminal: python fetcher-bot-v2.1-bloody-mary.py